 The evidence in your portfolio should be clearly presented, labelled and accompanied by an evidence matrix to show which piece of evidence demonstrates what competency.

-A template evidence matrix that you can use will be published on the Endorsement for scheduled medicines page of the Board's website from 1 August 2018, when the new ESM registration standard and guidelines take effect.
+A template evidence matrix that you can use is published on the Endorsement for scheduled medicines page.